hengrumay/hengrumay.github.io/_posts/2017-12-22-MenuPlannerHelper.md

 ##### _FOOTNOTES:_

-**<sup>LDA:</sup>** An unfortunate sharing of acronym: Latent Dirichlet Allocation (LDA) is distinct from [Linear Discriminant Analysis (LDA)] (https://en.wikipedia.org/wiki/Linear_discriminant_analysis), an algorithm that seeks to find a linear combination of features characterizing or separating two or more classes of objects or events.
+**<sup>LDA:</sup>** An unfortunate sharing of acronym: Latent Dirichlet Allocation (LDA) is distinct from [Linear Discriminant Analysis (LDA)](https://en.wikipedia.org/wiki/Linear_discriminant_analysis), an algorithm that seeks to find a linear combination of features characterizing or separating two or more classes of objects or events.

 **<sup>Dir:</sup>** The "Dirichlet" distribution describes a distribution of distributions.